Strategy & Growth

 The attribution illusion

-What a part-time CMO builds instead is a "directional data" approach: not perfect attribution, but a clear enough signal to make smart decisions at speed.
+What a part-time CMO builds instead is a directional data approach: not perfect attribution, but a clear enough signal to make smart decisions at speed.

-• Map every touchpoint across the buying journey, not just the last one.
+• Map every touchpoint across the buying journey, not just the last one

 Relentless testing and the spaghetti strategy

-A fractional CMO pushes the team to produce the creative fuel this kind of engine actually needs.
+A fractional CMO pushes the team to produce the creative fuel this kind of engine actually needs:

-• Define a weekly creative brief process tied directly to performance data.
+• Define a weekly creative brief process tied directly to performance data

-• Build a rotating test calendar across formats, audiences, and offers.
+• Build a rotating test calendar across formats, audiences, and offers

 Strategic orchestration over technical management

-A fractional CMO brings the seniority to make those calls, without the overhead of a full-time hire.
+A fractional CMO brings the seniority to make those calls, without the overhead of a full-time hire:

-• Audit your current paid media setup against pipeline contribution, not vanity metrics.
+• Audit your current paid media setup against pipeline contribution, not vanity metrics

-• Reallocate budget from low-pipeline channels to high-signal ones, quarterly.
+• Reallocate budget from low-pipeline channels to high-signal ones, quarterly

-• Build a revenue attribution dashboard your CFO can read in under two minutes.
+• Build a revenue attribution dashboard your CFO can read in under two minutes

 Discover our

-latest posts.
+latest thoughts.